22 – 28 inches

 Besides that, the Alusky is loving and friendly.
 Their intelligence also leaves them to be active in their mind as well as in body.
 They enjoy mental stimulation in the form of puzzles, training courses, and even jobs such as herding.
 It is also important to note that this dog has a great memory.

 One thing this pup is not great at is being a watchdog.
 Their friendly and laid-back nature allows them to be curious and open to new faces.
-They are more apt to beg for a treat from a newcomer than sound the alarm.
+The Husky Malamute Mix is more apt to beg for a treat from a newcomer than sound the alarm.

-You should also be aware that this breed can have a stubborn side.
+You should also be aware that the Husky Malamute Mix can have a stubborn side.
 They also do not do well with extended periods of alone time, and it can lead to destructive behavior.

 The Alusky can make an excellent family pet with a few quid pro quos.
 As mentioned, if trained early this dog is great with children.
 Their patience and laid-back manner make them great companions for kids, Plus, they enjoy the daily activity of a large family.
 Something you always want to keep in mind, however, is that these are large and very strong animals.
 Although they are not aggressive towards children, their size can cause them to knock little ones over by accident.

-Something else that is important for this breed is large open spaces.
+Something else that is important for the Husky Malamute Mix is large open spaces.
 They do not do well in apartments or condos as they require a large yard where they’re able to run and play.
 What’s more, their herding and wandering instincts, courtesy of their ancestors, requires that you also have a sturdy fence in place to keep them safe inside of your yard.

 Also, due to their warm coats, this dog is better suited for colder climates.
 During the warmer summer months, you mustn’t leave your pet out in the backyard too long.
 They can become ill from the sun.
 Besides that, if overheated they can become irritable.